Ichaelus/Github-Classifier/Documentation/Frontend Manual.md

 <img src="/Documentation/Section_Test_Input.png" height=350>

 In the `test mode`, a class distribution of the selected test set will be displayed.
 The test set can be changed inside the header section.

-### Classifiers
+### Classifiers and Classification Results

 This section is basically an ordered list of classification modules (defined in `/Application/Modules/ClassificationModules`).
 The green little box consists of the module name, the value of the selected measure, and two actions: